Ellen Fairclough: Early life and career

-Fairclough was born Ellen Louks Cook on January 28, 1905 in Hamilton, Ontario to Norman Ellsworth and Nellie Bell (née Loucks) Cook.
+Fairclough was born Ellen Louks Cook on January 28, 1905, in Hamilton, Ontario, to Norman Ellsworth and Nellie Bell (née Loucks) Cook.
 Fairclough was a chartered accountant by training, and ran an accounting firm prior to entering politics.
 She also served as a member of the executive for the Girl Guides of Canada prior to her election as a Member of Parliament.

 Political career

 Fairclough's political career began as a member of Hamilton City Council (Ontario) from 1945 to 1950.
 Fairclough first ran for federal office as a Progressive Conservative in the 1949 federal election, in which she was defeated by incumbent Liberal MP Colin Gibson in Hamilton West.
 When Gibson was appointed to the Supreme Court of Ontario the following year, however, Fairclough ran in and won the resulting by-election.

 As a Member of Parliament, she advocated women's rights including equal pay for equal work.

-When the PC Party took power as a result of the 1957 federal election, Prime Minister John Diefenbaker appointed her, on June 21, to the position of Secretary of State for Canada, becoming Canada's first female cabinet minister.
+When the PC Party took power as a result of the 1957 federal election, Prime Minister John Diefenbaker appointed her, on June 21, to the position of Secretary of State for Canada, and she became Canada's first female cabinet minister.
 In 1958, she became Minister of Citizenship and Immigration, and from 1962 until her defeat in 1963, she was Postmaster General.
 As Immigration Minister in 1962, Fairclough introduced new regulations that mostly eliminated racial discrimination in immigration policy.
 She also introduced a more liberal policy on refugees, and increased the number of immigrants allowed into Canada.

 Fairclough was also named as Acting Prime Minister of Canada from February 19 to 20, 1958; she was the first woman ever given the duty.

 Toward the end of her term in office, Fairclough sought an appointment to the Senate of Canada, but was not appointed.

 She was defeated in the 1963 election by Liberal Joseph Macaluso.